last updated 16 Sep 2023

 Prosecutor: Fani Willis, Fulton County district attorney

-When: March 4 trial
+When: 2 co-defendants - March 4 trial

 Penalties: 20-year jail sentence